Mario-SO/llm-tokenizer-zig/README.md

 Create a file `src/prompt.txt` with your text:

 ```
-Hello world!
-This is a test prompt.
+This sentence must be tokenized.
 ```

 Run: